thunderrabbit/barefoot_rob/templates/walk_and_talk/izumi_tamagawa.en.md

 **What to bring**

 Whatever you need to take care of yourself.
-Come wearing lightweight shoes and maybe a bag for them just in case you need to put them on during the walk!
+Bring lightweight shoes for the short (~5 minute) walk to the river.
+Watch for little rocks!

 Self care is important, so wear shoes whenever you need to!

 **Covid Considerations**

-You know the drill.
+You know the situation.
 I know you have thought about it and I trust you to make a good decision for yourself.
 If you want a group with masks, I recommend https://www.meetup.com/tokyospontaneous